Research

 • Current projects:

-• Helicoverpa zea soybean economic thresholds
+• Soybean defoliation economic thresholds

 • Increasing the planting of non-Bt refuge corn through traditional and novel research and Extension methods